ordogod/TheColor/README.md

 All color input types are synchronized.
 If user enters a valid color through color input of color space X, then when switching to color space Y they will see the same color.
 If user clears input in any color input type, all color inputs are cleared.

-User can submit entered color by clicking "done" button on a keyboard.
-The outcome of this event is handled by the client (the place where particular *Color Input* is located.

 User can change a preferred type of color input on the *Settings* screen.
 The chosen type will become the first one in the list of available color input types.
 The chosen type will be selected on app launch.

 Supports *"smart backspace"* and *"select all text on focus"* features from *Settings*.